80 Online marketing ideas

 - Respond quickly – You must respond quickly to social media questions.
 So if you are doing this yourself or you are outsourcing, make sure that answering is a priority.

-- Share infographics – Infographics that show process are a perfect tool for social media and may be shared by others online.
+- Share infographics – Infographics that show the process is a perfect tool for social media and maybe shared by others online.

 - Compare your products – Show product comparison to your followers and the benefits of buying from you.